We value all feedback: we want to keep improving what we do.

 Applicants also have the right to appeal an unfavourable opinion on a substantial amendment.

-Applicants are required to set out in writing their reasons for wishing to appeal the decision and the Head of RES will consider this request.
-The Appeal REC will consider the same documentation which was considered by the original reviewing REC together with a copy of the Appeal letter and any other representations the research team may wish to make.
+Applicants are required to set out in writing their reasons for wishing to appeal the decision and send to email@example.com for consideration.
+If accepted, the study will be assigned to another REC.
+This appeal REC will consider the same documentation which was considered by the original reviewing REC together with a copy of the Appeal letter and any other representations the research team may wish to make.